Lugardesosa/Deployment-of-one-meristem-backend-complete-project-Dev-Env/README.md

 ## Overview

-The **Production environment** hosts the live One-Meristem platform and is designed for **stability, security, and controlled change management**.
+The **Production environment** hosts the live One-Meristem Mobile Backend platform and is designed for **stability, security, and controlled change management**.
 Deployments follow a **strict GitOps model** using **Argo CD**, with additional safeguards compared to staging.

 - **CI** ensures only tested, scanned, and approved images are eligible for production